ShenLoong99/AWS-Cloud-Fun-Facts-Generator/README.md

 ---

 <footer>
-  Built with ❤️ using AWS Lambda, API Gateway, and Terraform
+  Built by ShenLoong with ❤️ using AWS Lambda, API Gateway, and Terraform
 </footer>

 </body>